centrahq/api-documentation/pages/01.overview/09.custom-client-config/docs.md

 ## Broke something?

 Just let us know, and we will restore all configs to the state defined in the client’s repository.
 Only remember that the synchronization is uni-directional.
+In short, we can still deploy the `config.php` configuration to AMS backend configuration, but that will overwrite any changes not present in the config file.
+Migration from backend config to `config.php` is not possible.